apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 * A **name** (in Pulsar, a schema's name is the {% popover topic %} to which the schema is applied)
 * A **payload**, which is a binary representation of the schema
 * A schema [**type**](#schema-types)
+* User-defined **properties** as a string/string map.
+Usage of properties is wholly application specific

 ### Schema versions